 Domain Names with Hyphens

 So, ideally, you need to have your keywords in your domain name.
+I mean, it’s helpful if, by looking at the domain name, someone knows what you sell or what you do.
 Certainly there are options, though, and you could have a domain name like keyword1-keyword2.com that describes your business.
 And that would probably help your search engine rankings for “keyword1 keyword2”.
 But, keep in mind that if you are going to use keyword1-keyword2.com (a domain name with a hyphen) then you need to be aware that you are probably going to be sending visitors to keyword1keyword2.com.
 And if you don’t own that domain name (the one without the hyphen) then you’re going to be sending potential business (potential customers) to the person who owns the domain name without the hyphen.
 In an ideal situation, you would own both of the domain names, the one with the hyphen and the one without the hyphen.
 Let me give you a perfect example.
 When the search engines announced the “canonical tag” a few months ago, I went immediately and registered CanonicalTag.com and Canonical-Tag.com.
 I immediately put up a website about the Canonical Tag on CanonicalTag.com and within a few days I started ranking well in the search engines for that phrase.
 In fact, once I have maintained that search engine ranking in the top 10 for its phrase ever since.

 So What if my Ideal Domain Name is Taken